 Once you have figured your net profit or loss, report it as follows.

 If you enter a loss on line 31, you may have an excess business loss.
 Use Form 461 to figure your excess business loss.

-Enter your net profit or loss on line 31 and include it on Schedule 1 (Form 1040), line 12.
+Enter your net profit or loss on line 31 and include it on Schedule 1 (Form 1040 or 1040-SR), line 3.
 Also, include your net profit or loss on Schedule SE, line 2.
 However, if you are a statutory employee or notary public, see Statutory employees or Notary public, later.

 Do not enter your net profit from line 31 on Schedule SE, line 2, unless you are required to file Schedule SE because you have other self-employment income.
 See the Instructions for Schedule SE.